 The Lake Atitlan gets its name from the Mayan word Atitlán, which means “where the rainbow gets its color.”
 Nestled in the western highlands of Guatemala, Lake Atitlan this is the last unexplored gem of the Americas.

-Los Elementos Adventure Center on Lake Atitlan provides the local logistical services for our tours.
+Lake Atitlan Tours is a Tour company based on Lake Atitlan provides the local logistical services for our tours.
 Having staff in-country allows our customers the freedom to request services such as tours, transportation, guides, hotels, etc., on an a la carte basis; whether in-country or before you start your vacation.

 Our team will serve you from beginning to end, providing expert pre-vacation planning advice and booking all travel services for you.
 Once in the country, our team will serve your every need, so you can relax and truly enjoy every minute of your care free vacation in paradise.